Explore

 • The names were chosen by the artist, Olga Ziemska.

-• The exhibition is included with member passes and general admission tickets to the Arboretum.
+• Outdoor sculptural exhibitions are included with member passes and general admission tickets to the Arboretum.

 • The sculptures are made of both organic and manufactured materials, including steel and glass-fiber reinforced concrete necessary to withstand the Midwest’s weather variations.
 Arboretum volunteers spent several weeks laying the groundwork for creation of the unique pieces by collecting, pruning, and preparing natural materials, such as fallen tree branches from sugar maple, hackberry, linden, willow, elm and wild black cherry trees at the Arboretum.

-• The artist, Olga Ziemska, owns the sculptures and will remove or relocate them at the end of the exhibition.
+• The artist, Olga Ziemska, owns the sculptures and has removed or relocated them.

 • The goal of the Arboretum’s outdoor large-scale art program is to provide a range of artists with an opportunity to be inspired by its beautiful landscapes and tree and plant collections, and to present their works to new audiences.
 Rather than retain art in permanent collections, the Arboretum seeks to enhance the ways members and guests experience the Arboretum through an ongoing rotation of exhibitions.